dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/delete-environment-job.md

 <figcaption align = "center">Delete an environment</figcaption>
 </figure>

-5. Confirm your action in the **Confirm Delete** pop up by clicking **Confirm Delete** in the bottom right to immediately delete the environment.
+5. Confirm your action in the **Confirm Delete** pop-up by clicking **Confirm Delete** in the bottom right to delete the environment immediately.
 This action cannot be undone.
-However, you can create a new job with the same information if the deletion was made in error. <br /><br />
+However, you can create a new environment with the same information if the deletion was made in error. <br /><br />

 Nice going!
 Refresh your page and the deleted environment should now be gone.
 If you want to delete multiple environments, you'll need to perform these steps to delete each one.